makingthematrix/ann/README.md

   * [Full article]
   * [Further ideas]

 If you want to look at only one class in this project then it's probably [this one](https://github.com/makingthematrix/ann/blob/SOSWithBlock_1.0/src/main/scala/anna/async/Neuron.scala).
+You can also check my other project: [GAI Library](https://github.com/makingthematrix/gailibrary), a small library for Artificial Intelligence in computer games, based on cellular automata.
+I focus on it now and I use it to learn Rust.
+When I develop it to a point when it's possible to use it in practical cases I plan to come back to ANN, and then switch between the two from time to time.
+(Hopefully I won't start writing yet another one).

-### Install Instructions
+### How to Install
   1. You will need Java JDK 7+ and sbt 0.13.8 or newer.
     * [OpenJDK]– for Linux
     * [Java (Oracle)] – for any platform (Linux also)